 1. Do not panic and cry because a seizure is painless for your dog as it is not conscious during the occurrence of a seizure.

-2. Make sure that there are no harmful and sharp objects present near your pet as it may hurt your Dog.
+2. Make sure that there are no harmful and sharp objects present near your pet as they may hurt your dog.

 3. Do not hold your dog’s mouth during a seizure as it might bite you unknowingly.
 It is always safe to keep your hands away from its mouth.

 4. Keep your hands over him, touch him.
 The strong bonding between your dog and you might make him comfortable for a while.

 5. A seizure usually lasts for 3-5 minutes.
 Any seizure for a longer duration can be considered as multiple seizures which is generally an emergency situation.

 6. Monitor the condition of your dog carefully and contact your vet in the meantime as there might be an emergency.